 Each week's assignments listed on the course homepage are due by the following Sunday at 11:59pm.
-The only exception is the final project, which is due 2 days after the course ends.
+The only exception is the final project, which is due on the last day of class.

 Should a student be unable to meet a deadline, it is expected the student will make arrangements in advance with the instructor to turn work in late.
 A penalty may or may not be assigned, at the discretion of the faculty member.